 How you prepare

-Before you have the Essure system inserted your health care provider will likely:
+Before your Essure system procedure, your health care provider will explain the following things:

-- Discuss the need for you to use another method of contraception for three months after the procedure, or until tubal blockage is confirmed
+- The need to use backup contraception for three months after the procedure, or until tubal blockage is confirmed

 What you can expect

 The procedure to insert the Essure system coils can be done in your health care provider's office.
 It typically takes 30 minutes or less.
 You may be given medication before the procedure to prevent pain and reduce spasm of your fallopian tubes, which can make insertion difficult.

 Your health care provider places the Essure system inside your fallopian tubes using a hysteroscope, a thin tube with a camera lens attached, as a guide.
 The scope passes through your vagina and cervix into your uterus, where it provides a view of the opening of each fallopian tube.
 If the opening to the tubes can be seen, the health care provider inserts the tiny Essure coils through a catheter attached to the scope and up inside each tube.